 The King House Association grew out of a meeting of interested Middle Village/Good Hart community residents convened by Carolyn Sutherland, Jane Cardinal, and Connie Cobb in December 2014.
-Responding to an opportunity to purchase the last standing original Odawa home in Middle Village, the group agreed to form a nonprofit organization named The King House Association which would purchase and preserve the house for the benefit of the community.
+Carolyn Sutherland had become aware that the King family was putting the House on the market and took the initiative to find a way to purchase it for community benefit.
+Recognizing the significance of the House as the last of the original Odawa homes in Middle Village, the group agreed to form a nonprofit organization named The King House Association which would purchase and preserve the house as a site for celebrating the rich cultural history of the area.

-The House, which had remained in the King Family since its construction in the mid-1800’s, had undergone significant renovation in the early 1980’s to make it structurally sound while preserving its authenticity.
+The House, which had remained in the King Family since its construction in the mid-1800’s, had undergone significant renovation financed by King family descendant Mathilda Marie Allison in the early 1980’s to make it structurally sound while preserving its authenticity.
 This was an historic preservation opportunity not to be missed.

 Raising the funds needed to purchase the House.